-The Difference Between an MS in Finance & an MBA Finance Specialization
+The Difference Between an MSF and an MBA Finance Specialization

 Are you trying to decide between pursuing a Master of Science in finance (MSF) or an MBA with a finance specialization?
 “If you are interested in a career in finance, you really need both degrees, but it’s a timing issue,” says Karyl B. Leggio, Ph.D., professor of finance at the Sellinger School of Business.
 The Sellinger School offers both degree programs.